 How are kids in strollers counted?
 Or babies on a chest or backpack?

 Those individuals would not be counted.
 The sensor’s algorithm looks for the pattern of a person’s head and shoulder profile.
-If a child is leaning back in a stroller or has the sun-shade pulled up, the sensor will not detect that child.
+If a child is leaning back in a stroller or has the sun-shade pulled up, it will not detect that child.

-However, if children are walking into the library the sensor will count them and has the ability to separate adult and child counts based on the person’s height.
+However, if children are walking into the library it will count them and has the ability to separate adult and child counts based on the person’s height.

 We are working on a future release in Vea to count strollers separately.